Sunz11/TravelAR/README.md

 - Flutter App with Firebase as a Backend Service with Authentication, Cloud Firestore and Cloud Storage

 - Sign in with Google

 - State Management with Provider

 - Weather Using OpenWeatherMap API

 - Navigation using Google Maps API

 - Nearby Restaurants using Google Places API

 - AR Using Unity 3D

-	-Admin App with CRUD operations
+- Admin App with CRUD operations